Texas Cottage Food Law: Food Safety Training Requirements

 Texas recognizes ANSI-National Accreditation Board (ANAB)-accredited food handler training — such as FoodSafePal’s — to meet this food safety training requirement.

-You can complete FoodSafePal’s online food handler training program in under two hours.
+You can complete FoodSafePal’s online food handler training program in just 90 minutes.

 The course covers essential food safety topics, including food hazards, good personal hygiene, handwashing, and cleaning and sanitizing procedures.